pewpiece/FitLife/README.md

 - 🤝 Community engagement features
 - 📱 Fully responsive design for all devices
 - 📝 Membership application form with validation
-- 🎉 Thank you page for successful submissions
 - 📧 Newsletter subscription system
 - 📞 Contact form with validation